Predicting Inflation with Recurrent Neural Networks: Econometric framework

-I consider two sets of predictive variables: $z_t = (z_{1t},...,z_{Nt})'$ generically denotes the macroeconomic variables used as predictors, and $w_t = (w_{1t},...,w_{Mt})'$ denotes the set collecting CPI inflation and its components, for $t=1,...,T$.
+Consider the set of macroeconomic predictors $\mathcal{Z} = (w_t,z_t)'$, where $w_t$ is a vector collecting the inflation series to be forecast as well as disaggregate inflation components, and $z_t$ is a vector collecting macroeconomic series excluding $w_t$.
 Importantly, the set $w_t$ is not contained in $z_t$, which allows me to isolate the predictive effect of the macroeconomic variables on inflation.
-Without loss of generality, I set the first element of $w_t$, i.e. $w_{1t}$, as the CPI inflation to be forecast, and denote it by $y_t$.
+Without loss of generality, I set the first element of $w_t$ as the inflation series to be forecast, and denote it by $y_t$.